hj-n/zadu/docs/getting-started/quickstart.md

 # Quickstart

-## Evaluate one embedding
+## Evaluate one projection

-Prepare a finite two-dimensional original array and an embedding with the same number of rows:
+Prepare a finite two-dimensional original array and a projection with the same number of rows:

 ```python